CrazyCloudCraft/wikitest/Placeholders.md

 - ### **Statistic**
 > /papi ecloud download Statistic

+For MC v1.12.2 or older:
+> /papi ecloud download Statistic 1.7.0

 Gives you a lot of statistics...

 For specific blocks, items, entities, ...